xMausoleuMx/Picture-Sorting/README.txt

 Useful if you need to trim a large collection of images or want to pick your favorites.

 Ranks by showing two images and has the user pick which he likes more.
-The selected one will gain a point and then the program will rerank if necesary.
+The selected one will gain a point and then the program will re-rank if necessary.

-When ranking a very large image collection it is almost impossible to get a completed selection (as at least n^2 comparisons would need to be made) but depending on your goal you can divide them into small enough subsets to be usefull.
+When ranking a very large image collection it is almost impossible to get a completed selection (as at least n^2 comparisons would need to be made) but depending on your goal you can divide them into small enough subsets to be useful.
 In my opinion once 4 comparisons have been reached for each image there is enough for you to be able to trim the collection without worrying too much.
-A that point the collection should be divided into 16 almost eaqual sections.
+A that point the collection should be divided into 16 almost equal sections.

 Hotkeys:
-F1 = Open the github page for this project
+F1 = Open the Github page for this project
 F4 = close the program
 S = save file
 A = select the left image